 When use fees are expressed as a percentage of gross receipts, Licensee shall not issue in excess of 500 complimentary tickets or other authorizations providing free admission without prior written approval of .
 Such approval will not be unreasonably withheld.
 All complimentary tickets will be issued through the Spokane Arena Box Office at 720 West Mallon, Spokane, WA.

 The District reserves all catering rights for food and beverage service for events licensed hereunder.
 If catering services are desired, Licensee shall advise the Director of Entertainment in advance and further information will be supplied.

 Licensee acknowledges it has had an opportunity to review catering services to be provided and agrees to make all necessary arrangements, at its sole expense and liability, with the District's licensed caterer.

 9. Concession and Merchandise Rights

 All concession and merchandise rights are reserved to the District.
-The District and its assigns, and concessionaires shall have the privilege of canvassing, selling and delivering programs, wares, novelties, food, beverages, and other merchandise during the events scheduled unless otherwise authorized by the Manager.
+The District and its assigns, and concessionaires shall have the privilege of canvassing, selling and delivering programs, wares, novelties, food, beverages, and other merchandise during the events scheduled unless otherwise authorized by the Director of Entertainment.
 The Licensee hereby agrees to have an intermission of at least fifteen (15) minutes during each scheduled event to allow the concessionaires selling time.
 Licensee agrees to a split of 75% to the Licensee and 25% to the Arena for wearables and 90% to the Licensee and 10% to the Arena for recorded on venue sells sold on the Spokane Arena property after sales tax revenues and seller costs.
 Licensee agrees to use Spokane Arena's designated concessionaire.

 10. Compliance with Americans With Disabilities Act